jianhuig/Infairness/README.md

-# Reliable fairness auditing with semi-supervised inference
+# R package for reliable fairness auditing with semi-supervised inference

 # Installation